LoyolaChicagoBooks/cder/source/timers.rst

 Learning objectives
 -------------------

-.. todo:: streamline these and add Bloom levels
+- Internal events from autonomous timer-based behavior (C)
+- Modeling recurring and one-shot timers in UML State Machine diagrams (A)

-- Modeling
+- Modeling execution scenarios with UML Collaboration diagrams (A)
-  - Distinguishing between view states and (behavioral) model states
+- Distinguishing between view states and (behavioral) model states (C)
-- Semantics
-  - Internal events from background timers
-  - Concurrency issues: single-thread rule of accessing/updating the view in the GUI thread
-- Architecture and Design (focus on relevant essentials here)
-  - Distinguishing among dumb, reactive, and autonomous model components
-  - Implementing state-dependent behavior using the State pattern
+- Implementing state-dependent behavior using the State pattern (A)
-  - Command pattern for representing tasks as objects
-  - Façade pattern for hiding complexity in the model from the adapter
+- Managing complexity in application architecture (C)
-  - Relevant class-level design principles
-     - Dependency Inversion Principle (DIP)
-     - Single Responsibility Principle (SRP)
-     - Interface Segregation Principle (ISP)
-  - Package-level architecture and relevant principles
-     - Dependency graph (see also here)
-     - Stable Dependencies Principle (SDP)
-     - Acyclic Dependencies Principle (ADP)
-  - Architectural journey
-- Testing
-  - Different types of testing
-    - Component-level unit testing
-    - System testing
-    - Instrumentation testing
-    - Mock-based testing
+- Distinguishing among passive, reactive, and autonomous model components (C)
-    - Testcase Superclass pattern
+- The Model-View-Adapter pattern with autonomous model behavior (C)
-    - Test coverage
+- Testing components with autonomous behavior and dependencies (A)

 Introduction
 ------------